 - Finding The Perfect Substitute For Corn Flour Can Be Tricky!

-Can I Substitute All Purpose Flour For Corn Flour?
+1. Can I Substitute All-Purpose Flour For Corn Flour?

-All purpose flour is a great substitute for corn flour in many ways.
-It can be used in a lot of recipes and provide the same qualities corn flour.
+All-purpose flour is a great substitute for corn flour in many ways.
+It can be used in a lot of recipes and provides the same qualities as corn flour.

-All purpose flour has the same texture and thickness as corn flour and therefore can slot into corn flour recipes nicely.
-The biggest downfalls when using all purpose flour instead of corn flour is that APF will make your cakes and bakes rise.
+All-purpose flour has the same texture and thickness as corn flour and therefore can slot into corn flour recipes nicely.
+The biggest downfall when using all-purpose flour instead of corn flour is that APF will make your cakes and bakes rise.
 Corn flour will not affect your recipe in that way.
 Corn flour is also one of the best flour options that contain no gluten.
 It’s safe for people who have gluten intolerances and allergies.

 The main difference between plain flour and corn flour is what ingredients they are made from.
 Plain flour is made from grains of wheat.
 Corn flour comes from corn and does not contain any gluten.

 Plain flour is a great substitute for corn flour for any type of frying recipe.
-Plain flour can add a great taste to the food if it is coating while frying.
+Plain flour can add a great taste to the food if it is coated while frying.

 If you decide to use plain flour, this may be your best bet when looking for a good substitute.
 Regular flour has a very similar consistency and texture when compared to corn flour.
 Plain flour can also be used as a thickening agent.
 It will make whatever type of food it is coating have quite a crunchy outer layer once it has been fried.

-Many people believe that corn flour and cornstarch are the same ingredient, which is false.
+Many people believe that corn flour and cornstarch are the same ingredients, which is false.
 Although, you are not far off if you think this.

 Corn flour and cornstarch are very similar and come from the same plant, which is corn.
 Just because corn flour and cornstarch are very similar does not mean that corn flour is a good substitute for a recipe that requires cornstarch.